1 Wall Street: Northern portion

-Adjoining the Chimney Building were five other structures: a 20-story building at 74 Broadway, the 15-story Union Trust Building at 80 Broadway, and three other buildings of between 10 and 12 stories.
+Adjoining the Chimney Building were between three and five other structures, ranging from approximately 10 to 20 stories high.
 The oldest of these was the Union Trust Building, which was erected in 1889 and had 8 ft masonry walls because engineers of the time did not know how much steel the building required.
 One of the twelve-story structures surrounded the Chimney Building, and in 1926, this structure and the Chimney Building were sold to a syndicate of bankers.
 The writer Washington Irving, the namesake of the Irving Trust Company, had occupied a house at 3 Wall Street several years before the building's development.

 Southern portion

-The southern half of the block contained two structures: the Manhattan Life Insurance Building on the north and the Knickerbocker Trust Company Building to the south.
-The 18-story Manhattan Life Building, completed in 1894, was located in the middle of the block at 64 Broadway.
-The Manhattan Life Building was slightly extended north in 1904 to encompass all lots between 64 and 70 Broadway.
+The southern half of the block had two structures: the Manhattan Life Insurance Building on the north and the Knickerbocker Trust Company Building to the south.
+The 18-story Manhattan Life Building, completed in 1894, was in the middle of the block, at 64 Broadway.
+That structure was slightly extended north in 1904 to encompass all lots between 64 and 70 Broadway.